 Health & Physical Education is part of the Parks, Recreation, Leisure, & Fitness Studies field of study.
-Health & Physical Education is more of a niche major, ranked 10th most popular out of the top 384 college majors ranked by College Factual.
-Health & Physical Education students make up about 47,946 graduates per year.
+With 53,380 graduations out of the 60,058 Parks, Recreation, Leisure, & Fitness Studies graduations per year, Health & Physical Education is a popular major choice.
+Out of the 384 college majors analyzed, it is the 10th most popular.

 The list below ranks colleges based solely on the popularity of their Health & Physical Education degree.
 Read the methodology.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 University of Iowa is the top option for individuals interested in pursuing a Health & Physical Education major.
 With 653 undergraduates, Phys Ed is quite a popular major at University of Iowa.
 Situated in Iowa City, Iowa, this school is a very good choice for students who enjoy the thrills of a major city.

 University of Iowa understands how to work with the unique requirements of international students; 10.4% of its student body is from other countries.
 University of Iowa appeals to the very best, and the average SAT score of applicants is about 1,170.
 Get an idea of what student life at Iowa is like by enjoying some campus videos.

 Every student who is interested in Health & Physical Education has to check out Mt San Antonio College.
 Phys Ed is one of the most popular majors at Mt San Antonio College with more than 550 graduates in 2019.
 This school is located in , .